 A lifelong St. Paul resident who grew up in Frogtown, Her Cheng has seen University Avenue change quite a bit over the years.
 Now, he gets to see the corridor evolve from the cab of a light rail vehicle.

-As a father of two young children, Her was also drawn to the job because it offered a better work-life balance, competitive benefits, and more professional opportunities.
-Serving the community he grew up in has also been rewarding.
+In 2023, Her left his career as a truck driver behind to become a train operator.
+As a father of two young children, the job appealed to him because it offered better work-life balance, competitive benefits, and professional opportunities.

-“It’s really unique in a way because you get to help a lot of people and make a difference in their lives,” Her said.
+“Ever since high school I thought it would be nice to operate a train and now here I am,” he said.
+“It’s really unique in a way because you get to help a lot of people and make a difference in their lives.”

 Her was among the first people directly hired into the train operator position; until recently, people could apply only after being a bus operator.
+Moving from trucks to trains was a big leap, he said, but the transition was smoothed by thoughtful and supportive instructors.

 Looking forward, Her is interested in becoming the kind of instructor who helped him get his start.
 For now, though, he’s happy to have found a career that he enjoys and supports his family.